 Traveling With or Transporting Marijuana

 Transporting marijuana from state to state is illegal, whether crossing state lines in a car or sending a package of marijuana products in the mail.
 Consumers need to be aware that if a package containing marijuana is mailed, both the send and the receiver can face prosecution from both states.
 The consequences of breaking these laws could result in fines and up to five years in prison, depending on the amount.

 Neither dispensaries, processors, nor private growers are allowed to grow their own marijuana without looking at a hefty fine of up to $10,000 and five years behind bars, regardless of whether or not there is intent to sell.

 In fact, the only businesses that are strictly regulated to cultivate marijuana in Washington are licensed grow facilities, who deliver the product to dispensaries after harvest.

 Medical marijuana patients, however, can grow their own cannabis.
 All card-holding patients may cultivate up to six (6) plants, and those that get special dispensation from their doctor may grow up to fifteen (15) plants.
 Those that cultivate their own crop will have increased possession limits as well (eight (8) oz and sixteen (16) oz respectively).
 Learn to Grow

 Consumption by Minors

 There's no way around it.
-To purchase or smoke marijuana in Washington, you need to be at least 21 years of age or older.
+To purchase or smoke marijuana in Washington, you need to be at least twenty-one (21) years of age or older.
 If a minor is caught consuming marijuana, they could incur fines, suspension of a driver's license, and even drug rehab.
 In fact, minors are not even allowed inside a marijuana dispensary in Washington.
 Having said this, minors with medical issues can receive a medical marijuana prescription from their doctor.